Core Curriculum

 MA Seminar

-2.)
-To develop a focused and feasible research project and hone the practices of scholarly data collection, analysis, and communication through workshops and assignments.
-This work begins in the fall and continues to completion in the spring semester of the seminar.
-The perspectives and skills developed in MA Seminar will support students in the development and completion of their 10,000-word MA essays, which they will present to each other and to CGT faculty at the Spring Symposium.
+The skills and assignments developed in MA Seminar will support students in the research and completion of their 10,000-word MA essays, which they will present to each other and to CGT faculty at the Spring Symposium of their final semester.

 Global Governance Core